jimmynicol/image-resizer/README.md

 `image-resizer` is a [Node.js](http://nodejs.org) application that sits as a proxy to an s3 bucket and will resize images on-the-fly.
 It is Heroku ready, but can also be deployed easily to any cloud provider (has been used with success on AWS).

-Originally conceived as a side-project, and rolled back into [Fundly](http://fundly.com), `image-resizer` was built to abstract the need to set image dimensions during the upload and storage phase of images in a modern web applications.
+Originally conceived as a side-project then rolled back into [Fundly](http://fundly.com), `image-resizer` was built to abstract the need to set image dimensions during the upload and storage phase of images in a modern web applications.
 Faffing around with CarrierWave and Paperclip (while great resources for Rails devs) got to be troublesome and the need for resizing images on-the-fly arose.

 A version of `image-resizer` has been running succesfully in production since June 2013 and is handling all user generated images for [Fundly](http://fundly.com) in both the desktop and mobile optimised sites.